limbo123/eth-freelance/README.md

 In development phase...

-**You can only use website with Metamask!**
+**You can only use website with Metamask!
+If you using app without MetaMask, it will throw errors to console if you will execute some functions**
-If you haven't MetaMask extension you can login as:
+If you haven't MetaMask extension you can login as (without access to create/manage tasks):

 Developer account:
 email: limbaao7@gmail.com;